-Although blonde is the most popular go-to color for balayage, balayage can be done with just about any color.
+Although blonde highlights are the most popular go-to colors for balayage, balayage can be done with just about any color.
 Apart from using balayage to get the sun-highlighted look, balayage can also be used to create more movement and dimension.

 You can use almost any color and incorporate a mix of multi-tonal shades to add depth and texture to your hair for an effortlessly natural look, without necessarily looking like you just stepped off the beach.